 The good news is that all risks associated with a mortgage note can be eliminated through a full mortgage note sale.
 After the sale is complete, the mortgage investor assumes full responsibility for the risks, allowing you to have peace of mind with your payment.

 What is the process for selling a mortgage note?

-The process for selling a mortgage note depends on the requirements of the investor that buys the note.
-Our process for executing a mortgage note sale has 12 steps, most of which we handle on your behalf.
+The process for selling real estate notes depends on the requirements of the investor that buys the note.
+At Amerinote Xchange, our process for executing a mortgage note sale has 12 steps, most of which we handle on your behalf.
 After you perform steps one, two and three — soliciting an offer, accepting the offer, and providing copy of the note and deed, land contract, or mortgage — the remaining steps are as follows:

 - Verify asset / collateral

 - Receive documents for underwriting

 - Review and sign purchase agreement and seller checklist

 - Receive a BPO (broker price opinion) or appraisal

 - Perform a property title search

 - Schedule the closing date